pedrofonsecadev2/pedrofonsecadev2/README.md

+## ATTENTION

-This is a secondary account for third part assessements only.
+This account is a secondary account for third part assessments only.

-For my main GitHub account go to: [PedroFonsecaDEV](https://github.com/PedroFonsecaDEV)
+For my main GitHub account, go to: [PedroFonsecaDEV](https://github.com/PedroFonsecaDEV)

 Thanks
 Pedro